 Luke Russert joined NBC News in August 2008 as a correspondent based in Washington, D.C.
-Russert currently reports from Capitol Hill on the House of Representatives and covers youth issues for “NBC Nightly News,” “Today,” MSNBC and NBCNews.com.
+Russert currently reports from Capitol Hill on the House of Representatives for “NBC Nightly News,” “Today,” MSNBC and NBCNews.com.

-Since March 2006, Russert has co-hosted the critically acclaimed sports radio talk show "60/20 Sports" with political pundit James Carville on Sirius-XM Satellite Radio.
-On "60/20 Sports" he has interviewed the likes of former President Clinton, former President George Bush, Bill Russell, Cal Ripken Jr. and Lance Armstrong.
+From March 2006-2010, Russert co-hosted the critically acclaimed sports radio talk show "60/20 Sports" with political pundit James Carville on Sirius-XM Satellite Radio.
+On "60/20 Sports" he interviewed the likes of former President Clinton, former President George Bush, Bill Russell, Cal Ripken Jr. and Lance Armstrong.

 In May of 2009, Russert was honored with the Marlin Fitzwater Award for Leadership in Public Communication from Franklin Pierce University, an award meant to honor individuals who have made significant contributions to public discourse in the spirit of a healthy democracy.
 He’s also received an honorary degree from Wingate University in North Carolina.

 Russert graduated from Boston College with a double major in history and communications.
 He is the son of the late Tim Russert and Vanity Fair writer Maureen Orth.
 Russert lives in Washington, D.C., with his pug Chamberlain.